Diego-Brocanelli/phiber/README.md

 # New Features!

-  - Persistence
-  - Build websites, apps and api without a single SQL query line.
-  - Choose if you wanna make your SQL manually or by Object Mapping.
+  - Order By, Limit and offset support.

 You can also:
-  - See generated SQL
+  - See generated SQL with show() method.
   - Activate console logs.

 This library has been made by a Internet Systems Tecnology's student from Morrinhos - GO, Brazil.